Kuldeep-kk/Terriblytinytales_Assignment/README.md

 # Project README

+## Live Demo

+Explore the live working version of the application [here](https://your-vercel-app-url).

 ## Description

 This project is a React application that features a user profile page.
-Built with Next.js, it incorporates various libraries and plugins to create a dynamic and visually appealing user interface.
+Built with Next.js and styled with Tailwind CSS, it incorporates various libraries and plugins to create a dynamic and visually appealing user interface.

 ## Components